DinnS/CppPlayground/BookChallengesGaddis/Chapter07_ArraysVectors/Challenge01/README.md

-# Maximum/Minimum Array Values
+# Largest/Smallest Array Values

-## Task Description
+## Task

+### Description
 Create a program that prompts the user to input ten values into an array.
 After all values are entered, the program should display the largest and smallest values from the array.

+### The program should
+1. Prompt the user to enter 10 values.
+2. Store the values in an array.
+3. Identify the largest and smallest values in the array.
+4. Display the largest and smallest values.

 ## Running the Code
 For the best results, run the program directly from the terminal.